lizmat/raku-all-modules/cpan/TITSUKI/Algorithm-AhoCorasick/README.md

 DESCRIPTION
 ===========

 Algorithm::AhoCorasick is a implmentation of the Aho-Corasick algorithm (1975).
-It constructs a finite state machine from a list of keywords in the offline process.
-After the above preparation, it locate elements of a finite set of strings within an input text in the online process.
+It constructs the finite state machine from a list of keywords offline.
+By the finite state machine, it can find the keywords within an input text online.

 CONSTRUCTOR
 -----------